Candomble (Voodoo)

 The Cradle of Candomble (Voodoo)

-Supported by the slave and sugar trade, the capital city, Bahia experienced rapid growth in the 17th century.
+Supported by the slave and sugar trade, the capital city, Bahia experienced rapid growth in the 18th century.
 The Northeast, thus became the economic center of the colony.
-At the turn of the 18th century their was a crisis in the sugar industry.
+At the end of the 18th century there was a crisis in the sugar industry.
 Nevertheless, the discovery of gold in the Minas Gerais and Goias prompted a gold rush and led to the misalignment of the economic center, in favor of the South.
-The political administration also took these developments into account and in 1773 moved the capital of Salvador da Bahia to Rio de Janeiro.
+The political administration also took these developments into account and moved the capital of Salvador da Bahia to Rio de Janeiro.
 The implantation of African religions in Brazil might have begun with the start of the slave trade.
 However, the establishment of Voodoo, in Brazil, is not documented until the early part of the 19th century, as practicing Voodoo was prohibited.
-At that time three freed slaves from the nation of Nago-Ketu began worshiping at Casa Branca do Engenho Velho (White House's old mill) in Bahia, which is still there today, it is the oldest Candomble temple(Voodoo) in Brazil due to its long prestigious history.
+At that time three freed slaves from the nation of Nago-Ketu began worshiping at Casa Branca do Engenho Velho (White House's old mill) in Bahia, which is still there today, it is the oldest Candomble temple (Voodoo) in Brazil due to its long prestigious history.

 Ache/Axe- is the name of the spiritual energy which dwells in the different areas of nature, gods, apparitions and can be transferred to human beings.
 Axe is the mystic power of existence.
 Axe is found in material substances and symbolical deeds, in animals and the plants, also in inorganic material.
 In some rituals you can boost the Axe and the Orixa so that it can be transferred to human beings.
 In a particularly concentrated form, axe, is contained in the intestines of animals, especially in their blood.
-That explains the importance of animal sacrifices and points out why animal blood is used to dampen ritual objects and specific body parts of believers during the festivity in Candomble.
-(Voodoo) At the end of the festival everyone gets a meal which is also made with the meat of the sacrificed animals.
+That explains the importance of animal sacrifices and points out why animal blood is used to dampen ritual objects and specific body parts of believers during the festivity in Candomble (Voodoo).
+At the end of the festival everyone gets a meal which is also made with the meat of the sacrificed animals.
 This meal is as important as the drums, the dances, the songs and the Orixa, because all of these things are full of Axe, full of vitality.

 Recommended reading:

-J. Lorand Matory - Black Atlantic Religion - Tradition, Transnationalism, and Matriarchy in the Afro-Brasilian CandombleInger Sjorslev - Glaube und Besessenheit - Ein Bericht über die Candomble-Religion in Brasilien
+J. Lorand Matory - Black Atlantic Religion - Tradition, Transnationalism, and Matriarchy in the Afro-Brasilian Candomble

 Heike Owusu - Voodoo Rituale - Hintergründe, Praxis und Schutzmaßnahmen